WMUZ (AM)

 WMUZ (1200 kHz) is a commercial AM radio station licensed to Taylor, Michigan, and serving the Metro Detroit radio market.
 Owned by Crawford Broadcasting, the station has a Christian talk and teaching format.
 Religious hosts heard on WMUZ include David Jeremiah, Joyce Meyer, Alistair Begg, Chuck Swindoll and Adrian Rogers.
 The studios and offices are located near Burt Road and Capitol Avenue in the Weatherby section of Detroit.

 By day, WMUZ is powered at 50,000 watts, the maximum for commercial American AM stations.
 During daytime hours, it uses a four-tower array as part of its directional antenna.
-But 1200 AM is a clear-channel frequency reserved for Class A station WOAI in San Antonio, Texas.
-So to avoid interference, WMUZ reduces power at night to 15,000 watts, using a ten-tower array.
+Because 1200 AM is a clear-channel frequency reserved for Class A station WOAI in San Antonio, WMUZ reduces power at night to 15,000 watts, using a ten-tower array, to avoid interference.
 The transmitter is on Middlebelt Road at King Road in Romulus.

 History

 AM 1440 WCHB

 In 1956, WCHB signed on as a 1,000-watt daytimer at 1440 AM.
 It was originally licensed to Inkster, Michigan.
 The call letters stood for Dr. Wendell Cox and Dr. Haley Bell, who owned and operated the station under the Bell Broadcasting banner.

 WCHB was one of the earliest radio station in the United States to be built from the ground up by black owners.
-It featured an R&B format, quickly became a visible presence in Detroit's African-American community.
+It featured an R&B format, and quickly became a visible presence in Detroit's African-American community.
 Early on, WCHB aimed to be an all-purpose full-service station for the community, featuring not only R&B hits, but also urban gospel music, jazz, talk shows, and even a "Tweeny Time" show for two-to-six-year-olds.
-By the late 1960s, however, the popularity of the Motown sound, in addition to competition from WJLB (then an AM station at 1400 on the dial, now WDTK) and FM upstart WGPR 107.5, led WCHB to adopt a more Top 40-style presentation to the soul music format.
-In 1960, Bell Broadcasting signed on an FM sister station, 105.9 WCHD, which later changed its call sign to WJZZ, becoming Detroit's most popular jazz station.
-105.9 is still co-owned with the AM station as WDMK.
+By the late 1960s, however, the popularity of the Motown sound, in addition to competition from WJLB (then an AM station at 1400 on the dial, now WDTK) and FM upstart WGPR, led WCHB to adopt a more Top 40-style presentation to the soul music format.
+In 1960, Bell Broadcasting signed on an FM sister station, WCHD, which later changed its call sign to WJZZ, becoming Detroit's most popular jazz station.
+(WCHD is now WDMK.)

 WCHB experimented with a disco music format for a time during the late 1970s.
 However, WCHB saw its ratings sink during the 1980s as FM urban contemporary stations like WJLB (which moved its format from the AM to the FM dial in 1980) and WDRQ grabbed much of its audience.
 The station eventually returned to its roots of being a full-service voice for the African-American community, adding more talk shows, gospel music, news and sports, while reducing its R&B music shows.